txlam97/Gologin_Profile_Manager/README.md

 A profiles.csv file maintains the profile data for persistence.

 Example Workflow

 Enter your GoLogin token in the GUI.

 Set "Number of profiles to create" to 5.

 Select "us" as the proxy region or input a custom proxy.

-Check "Run in Headless Mode" and set timeout to 3 seconds.
+Ensure "Run in Headless Mode" is checked for headless operation, or uncheck for visible mode.

+Set "Timeout" to 3 seconds.

 Click "Create Profile(s)" to generate 5 profiles.

 Double-click a profile ID to launch it in Orbita Browser (headless or visible).

 Edit the "Note" field or toggle the proxy checkbox as needed.

 Troubleshooting